jbavari/ionic-socket.io-redis-chat/README.md

 ## Technology details

-DISCLAIMER: I know using Redis as a data store for large scale users is not intended.
-I wanted to play more with Redis and get some more experience using it.
+DISCLAIMER: I know using Redis as a data store for large scale users is not the best use case for Redis.
+I wanted to play more with Redis and get some more experience using it and the expires functionality.

 The messages are stored in Redis as a sorted set in the `messages:channel:channelname` key where `channelname` is the channel they are in.
 The value stored is a simple JSON encoded object with information about the message (message, user, expires time) with its score set as it's UNIX time of posting.